 Over the long haul, experts recommend practices such as metta, or loving-kindness meditation, in which you think kindly of others as well as yourself.
-Sharon Salzberg, who has helped popularize Buddhist meditation in this country, sums up loving kindness as follows: Sitting comfortably, with your eyes shut, repeat simple wishes in your head such as: May I be safe, may I be happy, may I be healthy, and may I live with ease.
+Sharon Salzberg, who has helped popularize Buddhist meditation in the West, sums up loving-kindness as follows: Sitting comfortably, with your eyes shut, repeat simple wishes in your head such as: May I be safe, may I be happy, may I be healthy and may I live with ease.
 Imagine yourself doing all the above.
-Then change the pronoun—to he, she or they—and repeat the same phrases with someone else in mind, picturing them being safe, healthy and so on.
+Then change the pronoun to he, she or they and repeat the same phrases with someone else in mind, picturing them being safe, healthy and so on.
 Keep going with other people or groups of people in your life.

 As you might expect, it’s hard to be charming if you feel anxious, doubtful or self-critical.
 “When our internal voice starts criticizing us, lashing out, it can feel like we’re under attack,” Cabane writes.
 And just as in a physical assault, you can experience a fight-or-flight response fueled by stress hormones.
-As your heart pumps faster, your breathing accelerates, and so on, and “intelligent thinking shuts down.”
+As your heart pumps faster, your breathing accelerates and so on, “intelligent thinking gets shut down,” says Cabane.
 Bye-bye, charisma.

 Here, too, meditation may help.
 In working with clients, Cabane tells me, loving-kindness techniques have been key to squelching insecurities that dim personal appeal.
-“We have a culture that breeds self-criticism, and so interestingly… there’s a couple of my clients for whom the way to more authority and power was actually through self-forgiveness.”
+“We have a culture that breeds self-criticism, and so interestingly… there’s a couple of my clients for whom the way to more authority and power was actually through self-forgiveness,” she says.

 In The Charisma Myth, Cabane also suggests that when negative thoughts arise, you try confidence-boosters such as these: